solarlabsteam/missed-blocks-checker/README.md

 config - Display bot config
-params - Display chain slashing params validators - Get the list of all active validators and their missed blocks
+params - Display chain slashing params validators - Get the list of all active validators and their missed blocks missing - Get the list of validators who have missed blocks counter above threshold and their missed blocks
 ```